 Can Cats Eat Pesto?

 The short answer as to whether cats can eat pesto is no, absolutely not.
-If your feline friend accidentally licked a bit of pesto off the floor, then there is nothing to worry about, but we certainly don't advise letting them eat pesto regularly or in any great quantity.
+If your feline friend accidentally licked a bit of pesto off the floor, there is nothing to worry about.
+Still, we don't advise letting them eat pesto regularly or in any great quantity.

 Some pestos might be worse for your cat to eat than others

-The first thing to acknowledge is that there's no "one size fits all" when it comes to pesto, simply because different producers use completely different ingredients.
-To keep things simple, the sauce we're discussing here is the most traditional of all: the classic basil pesto, which contains little more than olive oil, salt, pine nuts, cheese, garlic, and basil.
-Let's break the ingredients down one by one and see if they are safe for cats to eat.
+The first thing to acknowledge is that there's no "one size fits all" when it comes to pesto, simply because different producers use entirely different ingredients.
+To keep things simple, the sauce we're discussing here is the most traditional: the classic basil pesto, which contains little more than olive oil, salt, pine nuts, cheese, garlic, and basil.
+Let's break the ingredients down individually and see if they are safe for cats to eat.

-The olive oil in pesto is fine for cats to eat
+The olive oil in pesto is okay for cats to eat

 There are no issues with cats consuming olive oil, per se.
-Just like humans, pets need a healthy amount of fat in their diet, not just for energy but for the essential fatty acids that they contain.
-However, excessive fat can not only lead to weight gain, but it can also lead to diarrhoea or vomiting if cats consume too much of it.
+Just like humans, pets need a healthy amount of fat in their diet for energy and the essential fatty acids they contain.
+However, excessive fat can not only lead to weight gain but can also lead to diarrhoea or vomiting if cats consume too much of it.

 Cats need salt, but not as much as is in pesto

-Scientists have different opinions on the safe level of salt that cats can have in their diets.
+Scientists have different opinions on the safe salt level cats can have in their diets.
 Broadly speaking, though, there is a consensus that dried cat foods should contain no more than 0.2% salt.
-When you bear in mind that there are some pesto sauces on the market containing up to 5.1% salt, at those kinds of levels, there's a very real risk of poisoning your cat, which, if not treated, can ultimately lead to death.
+When you bear in mind that there are some pesto sauces on the market containing up to 5.1% salt at those kinds of levels, there's a genuine risk of poisoning your cat, which, if not treated, can ultimately lead to death.

 Pine nuts are not toxic for cats but are often replaced by cheaper nuts